Christian hip-hop: Acceptance and themes

 The use of religious themes in music that is otherwise regarded as illicit has sparked controversy over the validity of the religious messages expressed through the music.
 Some Christian listeners hold that "rap music, because of what it inherently communicates, is incompatible with the Christian Gospel", and attack the use of Christian themes and symbols in mainstream music as being disingenuous.
-On the other hand, "since the mid-1990s Michael Eric Dyson and others have pointed to some cultural sensibilities shared by Christian churches and hip hop music; namely male privilege, middle-class biases, sexism, and homophobia."
+On the other hand, "since the mid-1990s Michael Eric Dyson and others have pointed to some cultural sensibilities shared by Christian churches and hip-hop music; namely male privilege, middle-class biases, sexism, and homophobia."
 Some analysts believe that the suffering expressed through rap music manifests itself in a certain spirituality that can be compatible with mainstream religious messages, although it approaches religious ideas in a much less direct way than most forms of religious expression.
 "Just as the MC slides into notes and dances around beats, "spirit" is not attacked straight on; it is courageously approached from below, from the margins, from youth, from uncertainty, through the structures of capitalism and mainstream media."
 Some think that the use of mainstream religious symbols in predominantly African-American music has increased the extent to which that music has disseminated through predominantly white American culture.

 The 2007 Holy Hip Hop Music Awards received a written endorsement letter from the mayor of Atlanta, acknowledging the event's support by the City of Atlanta, and recognizing its 7th year.
-However, EX Ministries and other churches contested the incorporation of secular hip hop culture into the Christian rap genre, holding that "Holy Hip-Hop" is still associated with the mainstream hip hop culture that they view as incompatible with Christianity's teachings.
-Whereas many Christians hold that holy hip hop can be used to evangelize, others disagree, arguing that the use of this style distorts the gospel message.
+However, EX Ministries and other churches contested the incorporation of secular hip-hop culture into the Christian rap genre, holding that "Holy hip-hop" is still associated with the mainstream hip-hop culture that they view as incompatible with Christianity's teachings.
+Whereas many Christians hold that holy hip-hop can be used to evangelize, others disagree, arguing that the use of this style distorts the gospel message.

-From December 2013 well into 2014, Scott Aniol and Christian hip hop artist Shai Linne had a lengthy exchange about Christian rap (rap being the core element of hip hop), with Dr. Aniol arguing that the style is sinful and inadequate for Christian messages, with Shai Linne responding that the musical messaging of hip hop is relative, being interpreted differently by people from different backgrounds.
+From December 2013 into 2014, Scott Aniol and Christian hip-hop artist Shai Linne had a lengthy exchange about Christian rap (being the core element of hip-hop), with Dr. Aniol arguing that the style is sinful and inadequate for Christian messages and Shai Linne responding that the musical messaging of hip-hop is relative, being interpreted differently by people from different backgrounds.

 Forms and subgenres

-Catholic hip hop
+Catholic hip-hop

 In the early 2000s, rap artists of the Roman Catholic faith began emerging.
-Today, a number of active Catholic rappers and DJs are involved in what is known as the "Catholic hip hop scene".
+Today, a number of active Catholic rappers and DJs are involved in what is known as the "Catholic hip-hop scene".
 Fr.
-Stan Fortuna is the most notable in the scene.
+Stan Fortuna is the most notable in the scene found nation continue doing the Catholic hip-hop.